unascribed-archive/Visage/README.md

 # Lapitar2
-A rewrite of Lapitar based on a master/slave system.
+A rewrite of Lapitar based on a master/slave system. **Not finished.**

 ## Compiling
 `./gradlew`.
 Only Linux is confirmed to work.
-You can try your luck on Windows
+You can try your luck on Windows.

 ## Usage

+**Everything in this section is just a basic spec for Aesen's reference.** It is subject to drastic change.

 ### Prerequisites